 After N2 based Handover, if the NG-RAN location reporting information is required, the AMF shall re-request the NG-RAN location reporting to the target NG-RAN node.
 For Xn based Handover, the source NG-RAN shall transfer the requested NG-RAN location reporting information to target NG-RAN node.

-The AMF requests the location information of the UE either through independent N2 procedure (i.e. NG-RAN location reporting as specified in clause 4.10 of TS 23.502 [3]), or by including the request in some specific N2 messages as specified in TS 38.413 [34].
+The AMF requests the location information of the UE either through independent N2 procedure (i.e. NG-RAN location reporting as specified in clause 4.10 of TS 23.502 [3]), or by including the request in some specific N2 messages as specified in TS 38.413 [34]. .